 Topics to Cover

-– How are you going to get in front of your customers?
+- Getting in front of your customers

-– What is the plan of attack to do this?
+- Your marketing plan of attack

 Example: Hair Dresser